MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-file-types.md

 ### File types that are excluded from classification and protection by the Azure Information Protection scanner

-By default, the scanner also excludes the same file types as the Azure Information Protection client with the following exceptions: .rar, .rtf, .msg and .zip.
+By default, the scanner also excludes the same file types as the Azure Information Protection client, except that .rtf is also excluded.

 You can change the file types included or excluded for file inspection by the scanner when you use the following PowerShell cmdlets: